Born 26th July, 1965 (Pittsburgh, PA, USA) - Died 17th April, 2017

 Understanding the obstacles women faced in the biopharmaceutical sector and knowing how important it was to have good role-models, Green always made time to mentor and educate other women no matter how busy she was.
 She encouraged women to be tough and stand up for their convictions and emphasised how important it was for women to stick up for each other in meetings so that their voices were no longer ignored.
 This she did through various channels, including the Wallace H. Coulter Foundation and the Carnegie Mellon University – University of Pittsburgh Joint Healthcare Advisory Committee.
 She also coached and judged numerous business competitions for organisations like Springboard, a network of innovators, investors and influencers committed to creating high-growth technology-oriented companies led by women.
 In addition she was a coach and mentor in the Women in Bio Boardroom Ready Project, and was a co-host of BioPharma Executive Council’s Increasing Diversity event.
 Green was also the founding member and chair of The New England Women in Science Executives Club (NEWISE), a network of more than 70 female entrepreneurs and senior executives in biopharma created to help women connect for professional and personal growth.(bizwomen)

-This article was written by Lara Marks with generous input from Donata Barber, Sarah Cardozo Duncan, Babs Carryer, Adam Green, Laurie Halloran, Sree Kant, Mark Leuchtenberger, Ivana Magovcevic-Liebisch, Barbara Sosnowski and Lara Sullivan.
+This article was written by Lara Marks in July 2018 with generous input from Donata Barber, Sarah Cardozo Duncan, Babs Carryer, Adam Green, Laurie Halloran, Sree Kant, Mark Leuchtenberger, Ivana Magovcevic-Liebisch, Barbara Sosnowski and Lara Sullivan.

 B Adams, Pfizer, Celgene-backed upstart Arrakis hopes to mine RNA spice, FierceBiotech, 27 Feb 2017.